gre/diaporama/docs/props.md

 Setting the currentTime makes the diaporama jump to a specific time position – like in a Video.

+### `slide` (number)

+The current timeline slide index of the diaporama.
+Setting the value will cause the Diaporama to jump in time, but only if the slide changes.

 ### `playbackRate` (number)

 This property defines the speed at which the diaporama is played.